CloudNationHQ/terraform-azure-vnet/examples/vhub-connection/README.md

-This example showcases the integration of a virtual network with azure virtual wan by establishing a vhub connection.
-This connection extends network capabilities by allowing seamless interconnectivity between distributed network segments.
+This example showcases virtual wan integration by establishing a vhub connection.

 ## Usage: virtual hub connection